michaelphan26/CNPM_INT1340/README.md

 App for coffee shop

 Working with my dear friend Dao Trong Hieu (Hida).
-Hida worked on the app UI/UX (Login form and menu form) and Bill manage.
+Hida worked on the app UI/UX (Login form and menu form) and bill manage.